Here's to Future Days

-Here's to Future Days is the fifth studio album by British pop group Thompson Twins, released on 20 September 1985 by Arista Records.
+Here's to Future Days is the fifth studio album by the British pop band Thompson Twins, released on 20 September 1985 by Arista Records.
 It was the third and final release for the band as a trio, which was their most successful and recognisable line-up.
 It peaked at No. 5 on the UK Albums Chart and No. 20 on the US Billboard 200.

 Before the album's release, the Thompson Twins performed at Live Aid in July 1985, where they revealed their new material by playing a rock-oriented version of the Beatles' song "Revolution".
 The band were also joined onstage for this number by Nile Rodgers (who co-produced the album), Madonna, and guitarist Steve Stevens, perhaps best known for his work with Billy Idol.

 Although the album was a chart success in the UK and the US, it was considerably less successful than their previous studio album Into the Gap (1984).
 Subsequent singles from the album also met with mixed results.
 The new Nile Rodgers-produced version of "Lay Your Hands on Me" (now with a more distinct gospel sound) reached No. 6 in the United States, while the next UK single "Don't Mess with Doctor Dream" reached No. 15.
 "King for a Day" followed in both markets, peaking at No. 8 in the US and becoming their third and final Top 10 hit there, but only reaching No. 22 in the UK.
 The aforementioned "Revolution" was also released as a single in the UK, but failed to make the top 40, signifying an end to the Thompson Twins' commercial viability there.

 The US and Canadian pressing of the vinyl album does not include the track "Breakaway" but contained a new, Nile Rodgers-produced version of the track "Roll Over", though the song was omitted altogether in all other countries.
 The US and Canadian cassette and CD versions of the album contain both "Roll Over" and "Breakaway".